Hello, I'm Kristi Knight.

 and I will celebrate with you..... your victories along the way!

-Kristi Knight is the owner and founder of Brain Fitness, a private Neurofeedback training and Health Coaching practice.
+Kristi Knight is the owner and founder of Brain Fitness, a private Neurofeedback training and Health and Wellness Coaching practice.
 Her educational background includes a BA degree in Cognitive Studies & Psychology from Ashford University.
-She is also certified in basic and advanced Neurofeedback training, Brain Fitness Coaching from the National Exercise and Sports Trainers Association and Health & Wellness coaching from Well Coaches.
-She is currently pursing her final coaching certification from the Institute of Integrative Nutrition, where she will graduate in December of 2018.
-In addition, Kristi has a variety of additional training and certifications which include: Mindfulness Training, Sleep Training, Interactive Metronome Provider, Positive Parenting Discipline Educator, Essential Oil Coaching, Trauma Informed Care, Stress management, and Concussion/TBI Training.
+She is also certified in basic and advanced NeurOptimal(R) Neurofeedback training, Brain Fitness Coaching from the National Exercise and Sports Trainers Association, Personal Health & Wellness Coach from Wellcoaches, and Integrative Nutrition Health Coach from The Institute of Integrative Nutrition.
+Kristi has a variety of additional training and certifications which include: Mindfulness Training, Sleep Training, Interactive Metronome Provider, Positive Parenting Discipline Educator, Essential Oil Coaching, Trauma Informed Care, Stress management, and Concussion/TBI Training.

 My son quit eating and was diagnosed with a feeding disorder.
 It was a condition that he had been born with, but had been missed by doctors for many years.
 The feeding therapy team was perplexed at his case, and they recommended us to a specialty clinic in Illinois that addressed chronic problems with eating/feeding.
 What we learned there literally changed our lives.